Blog - Commercial

 - Are more sensitive to economic conditions – In a strong economy, businesses grow, prices go up, and demand for commercial property increases.
 But in a recession, the opposite is true – demand tends to fall, which may mean a property sits vacant for a substantial period of time.

 - Take longer to find a tenant – While commercial real estate usually attracts longer leases (3-5 year agreements is common), once properties become vacant, it can be harder to find a suitable tenant.
 And, during this time, the onus is on the property owner to cover the costs.

-- Are prone to changes in market supply – New and refurbished properties may pose a threat to existing tenancies as tenants look to upgrade or expand.
+- Are prone to changes in market supply – New and refurbished commercial properties may pose a threat to existing tenancies as tenants look to upgrade or expand.
 Change of use can also add more supply into the market creating more competition.
 High market supply can also reduce potential yields.